Senior Fall Reduction is top 10 Focus of in-home care services and 3 steps to take

 Physical Issues that lead to falls

-Senior fall prevention includes understanding some physical causes of falls include generalized weakness, a simple loss of muscle over time.
+Senior fall reduction includes understanding some physical causes of falls include generalized weakness, a simple loss of muscle over time.
 This causes people to have difficulty walking and balancing.
 A lack of physical activity makes falls more likely.
 This can be hard because many seniors who fall are told, “stop trying to do so much or go so many places, take it easier.”
 The senior may become even more inactive, when the opposite is often more beneficial.
 Dehydration is another physical cause for falls.

-Having an in-home caregiver can promote more activity and assist with senior fall prevention.
+Having an in-home caregiver can promote more activity and assist with senior fall reduction.
 Caregivers can assist with exercises while providing additional assistance when someone needs hands on assistance with ambulation such as transfers or getting in and out of the care safely.

 Cognitive Issues that influence falls